tombouctou/confi/mongo/dotnet/article/index.md

 }
 ```

-Finally, let's move to the fun part and create our background service, glueing everything together.
+Finally, let's move to the fun part and create our background service, gluing everything together.

 ## Connecting MongoDB Watch with Configuration Loading